 Urgency is real.
-So make sure your customers have a reason to buy now AND in the near future.
-I call this 2-Step Urgency,
+So make sure your customers have a reason to buy now and in the near future.
+I call this approach "2-Step Urgency."

-Offer #1: If you buy today before the end of this webinar, you will receive these 3 great bonuses PLUS this awesome extra one.
-This offer is only for dead serious action takers.
+Offer #1: If you buy today before the end of this webinar, you'll get these 3 great bonuses PLUS this awesome extra thing.

-Offer #2: If you buy in the next 48 hours, you will receive these 3 great bonuses with your purchase.
+Offer #2: If you buy in the next 48 hours, you'll get these 3 great bonuses with your purchase.

 Step 7: Post Webinar Follow-Up

-After your webinar is over, make sure you reiterate your offer to your webinar registrants (those who attended and did not attend) via a follow up email.
+After your webinar is over, make sure to reiterate your offer to registrants (those who attended and those who did not) with a follow up email.